CoEDL/elan-helpers/README.md

 # elan-helpers
-Tools and scripts for working with ELAN
+Tools and scripts for working with ELAN.
+See the README file in each script folder for usage instuctions.

-## Split Audio By Annotation
+## Elan to JSON
-The script reads the Elan files and slice audio based on annotations on the first tier.
-You can choose other tiers by passing a tier name, or a different order number as an argument to the script.
-Note that the tier name or number has to be consistent across the data set.
+The script reads an Elan file (or a directory including Elan files) and exports a JSON file with the annotations on a selected tier.
+You can choose which tier by passing a tier name, tier type, or a tier order number as an argument to the script.
+Note that the tier selection has to be consistent across the data set.